gianni-blaising/gianni-blaising.github.io/_posts/2025-11-26-foundations-crash-course.md

 **Phase 1 — Foundations**

-> *"The essence of mathematics is not to make simple things complicated, but to make complicated things simple."*
-> — Stan Gudder

 This document consolidates the essential mathematical prerequisites required for the rigorous study of convex geometry and the Brunn–Minkowski inequality.
 The material is organized into three interconnected pillars: